Child Custody Lawyer in Louisiana

 You may feel your right to parent your children is indisputable, but when it comes to divorce, this won’t be the case.
 It may feel unfair or even insulting, but the court will examine your ability to be a good provider to your children.
 In contentious cases where you and your spouse can’t agree on custody, opposing counsel will try to argue that you aren’t the parent you know yourself to be.
 If you’re up against any kind of child custody challenge, we can help.

-At Olsen Law Office, our child custody attorney in St. Tammany Parish knows that fighting for custody and visitation of your children means you care about keeping your family together.
+At Olsen Law Office, our Covington child custody lawyer knows that fighting for custody and visitation of your children means you care about keeping your family together.
 We understand how important it is to achieve a favorable outcome, which is why we’ll focus on working with you to make this difficult time clearer.
-Whether you’re seeking full or joint custody, or fair visitation privileges, Olsen Law Office will work with you every step of the way toward getting results that matter.
+Whether you’re seeking full or joint custody in Louisiana, or fair visitation privileges, Olsen Law Office will work with you every step of the way toward getting results that matter.

 The state of Louisiana recognizes two types of custody: legal and physical.
 Legal custody over a child determines major decisions for certain areas of a child’s life such as schooling, religious upbringing, and healthcare.
 Physical custody determines how much time and with which parent a child lives.